torshin5ergey/torshin5ergey.github.io/cellular-automata/conways-b1s2g8/README.md

 # Chris Langton's Ant (rule b2s2d8) with p5.js

-Chris Langton's cellular automaton "Langton's ant" with B2S2D8 rule in JavaScript using p5.js.
+Conway's "Game of Life" cellular automaton variation with B1S2G8 rule in JavaScript using p5.js.

 ![demo](assets/preview-demo.gif)

 ## Description
-This project implements [Langton's ant](https://en.wikipedia.org/wiki/Langton's_ant), a cellular automaton devised by Chris Langton in 1986.
-Langton's ant is a two-dimensional Turing machine with very simple rules but exhibits complex emergent behavior.
+This project implements John Conway's [Game of Life](https://w.wiki/3kQz) cellular automaton with multi-state cells (0-8) that simulates a gradual dying process.
+The rules are based on neighbor counts.

 ## Rules